HOW TO Create an Application Landscape Diagram

 Visual Designer

-An application landscape shows the logical and physical grouping, modularity, functionality, and technology of software applications and middleware applications.
-And sometimes also together with the databases they use, where which objects are handled and stored, the interfaces they communicate with, the locations and hardware/operating systems they are deployed on, but also the users and processes they support.
+An application landscape shows software and middleware applications' logical and physical grouping, modularity, functionality, and technology.
+Sometimes, they also work with the databases they use, where objects are handled and stored, the interfaces they communicate with, the locations and hardware/operating systems they are deployed on, and the users and processes they support.

 There is no sharp line to say what should or should not be on an application landscape.
-It is more a matter of what the viewer (stakeholder) is interested to see or look at.
-If you look at a mountain landscape, houses, and people might be there, but you do not see them because you are not looking at them.
+It is more a matter of what the viewer (stakeholder) wants to see or look at.
+If you look at a mountain landscape, houses and people might be there, but you do not see them because you are not looking at them.

 You will accomplish a lot with an application landscape, depending on what information about the applications you provide.
-You should not focus on the names of suppliers or products.
-Instead, you should focus on process ownership, IT costs business benefits, functionality, modularity, technology, interfacing standards, data exchange formats, and versions.
+It would be best not to focus on the names of suppliers or products.
+Instead, it would be best to focus on process ownership, IT costs business benefits, functionality, modularity, technology, interfacing standards, data exchange formats, and versions.

 Do not worry if you have only 20 software applications or 2000 software applications.
 They always fit onto an A0-sized Application Landscape Diagram.
 It depends on how well it is done.
 This step-by-step guide helps you.